kddubey/cappr/docs/source/select_a_language_model.rst

 prompts are processed two-at-a-time and completions are processed in parallel.
 These settings are controlled by the ``batch_size`` and ``batch_size_completions`` keyword arguments, respectively.
-Decreasing their values decreases peak memory usage but costs runtime. :mod:`cappr.huggingface.classify` can also cache shared instructions for
+Decreasing their values decreases peak memory usage but costs runtime.
+Increasing their values decreases runtime but costs memory.

-prompts: see :func:`cappr.huggingface.classify.cache`.
+:mod:`cappr.huggingface.classify` can also cache shared instructions for prompts.
+See :func:`cappr.huggingface.classify.cache`.

 :mod:`cappr.huggingface.classify_no_cache` may be compatible with a slightly broader class of architectures and model interfaces.
 Here, the model is only assumed to